Houses for teachers and caretakers

 - general maintenance — all external and internal painting, interior and exterior lining and cladding, pathways

-- modernisation and upgrades, like partially or fully refurbishing the bathroom and kitchen
+- modernisation and upgrades, such as partially or fully refurbishing the bathroom and kitchen

 - keeping a reserve for major upgrades and health and safety work on the house.

-For more information about the rights and responsibilities of landlords and tenants, go to:
+Visit the following websites for more information about the rights and responsibilities of landlords, and Healthy Homes standards.

 Accounting for core houses finances